scrabbletank/farhome-rules/rulesdoc.md

 When making a defense roll you use Defense and Superior Defense dice.
 The number and type of dice you roll is determined by what armor your wearing.
 You roll 2 Defense dice when not wearing any armor or the armors value if you have armor equipped.
 Holding a shield adds either a Defense or Superior Defense die, depending on the shield.

 #### Attribute Saves
 Attribute Saves use the same rules as rolling a skill that uses an Attribute, with one exception: negative Attribute scores do not replace Normal dice with Bad dice.
-This means the lowest you can roll for an Attribute save is 5 Normal dice.
+This means that the lowest you can roll is 5 normal dice.
+However, other effects and conditions, such as Poison, still add dice.
+In almost every case when you roll an attribute save you are seen as the defender, with the roll siding in your favor on a tie.

+In some cases your GM may ask you to roll a raw attribute.
+Rolling a raw attribute uses your attribute save proficiency and **is** effected by negative attribute scores.

 #### Wound Dice
 Many attacks and spells deal wounds and wound dice to their targets.
 When an attack says it deals wound dice you roll the dice, dealing damage based on how many wounds you rolled.
 For example, a spell that deals 1 wound and 2 wound dice in damage will 1 wound of damage, adding the result of the 2 wound dice to the target.